teunvw14/teunvw14.github.io/content/posts/iota-move-raffle-tutorial/index.md

 }
 ```

 We "publicize" the raffle by calling `transfer::share_object`.
 This call gives all network participants mutable access to `raffle`.
 This may seem worrying at first: doesn't that mean that anyone can take out all of the `prize_money` from a `Raffle`?
-No, because the MoveVM only allows directly mutating structs in their defining modules.
-Which means that people can only mutate `Raffle`s through functions that we expose in our `raffle` module.
+No, because the MoveVM only lets structs be directly mutated in their defining modules.
+Which means that people can only mutate `Raffle`s in ways that we let them, as defined through functions exposed in our `raffle` module.

 To be technical, [the `transfer::share_object` function](https://docs.iota.org/references/framework/iota-framework/transfer#function-share_object) only allows network participants to get a mutable reference to the `Raffle` - which allows mutation *within* the defining module, but not anywhere else.
 In contrast, there also exists a [`transfer::freeze_object` function](https://docs.iota.org/references/framework/iota-framework/transfer#function-freeze_object) which only allows for getting immutable references.
 Objects that are "frozen" this way can't be mutated, not even by their defining modules.